AdobeDocs/commerce-merchant-services.en/help/data-connection/update-xdm.md

 - Adobe Analytics ExperienceEvent Commerce (if you want to send data to Adobe Analytics)
 - New: **Demographic Details**

-With the addition of the `Demographic Details` field group in your existing Commerce schema, the dataset and datastream already associated with your Commerce schema is used for this profile data.
+With the addition of the `Demographic Details` field group in your existing Commerce schema, the dataset and datastream already associated with your Commerce schema is used for this time series profile data.

 ## Send profile-related data to Experience Platform in a separate schema